Public Hearings & Notices

 - Written submissions received from members of the public, and

 - An electronic copy of the video recording of the meeting, if one was made.

-According to the Municipal Government Act of Alberta, council must hold a public hearing before the second reading of a bylaw, or before they vote on a resolution concerning:
+According to the Municipal Government Act, Council must hold a public hearing before the second reading of a bylaw, or before they vote on a resolution concerning:

 - Disposal of municipal and school reserve

 - Removal of municipal reserve designation